 About the Author:

 Lee Ann Johnson Linam holds a BS in Wildlife & Fisheries Sciences from Texas A&M University, a graduate diploma in Environmental Science from Monash University in Melbourne, Australia, and a graduate diploma in Global Nutrition Programs from Tufts University.
 She began her career with TPWD as a wetlands biologist at the J.D.
 Murphree Wildlife Management Area.
 Later, as part of the Wildlife Diversity Program, she developed the Texas Nature Trackers citizen science program and served as the Endangered Species Program Leader.
 Lee Ann has a strong interest in environmental education, taught science in private schools and homeschool academies for eight years, and serves as the director of Bridges to Birding–a nonprofit engaged in community-based wildlife conservation in Zimbabwe, Africa.
+Profits from Texas Wildlife Science are directed toward those conservation efforts in Africa.

 For more information on Texas Wildlife Science contact: texas.wildlife.science@gmail.com.